malloryfreeberg/whoami/README.md

 #### [Open Life Science](https://openlifesci.org/)

-A mentoring and training program for Open Science ambassadors
+A program for people interested in applying open principles in their work and becoming Open Science ambassadors in their communities

 #### [Global Alliance for Genomics & Health](https://www.ga4gh.org/)